Apple cake

 Apple cakes are cakes in which apples feature as a main flavour and ingredient.
 These cakes incorporate apples in a variety of forms, including diced, pureed, or stewed, and can feature common additions like raisins, nuts, and 'sweet' spices such as cinnamon or nutmeg.
 They are a common and popular dessert worldwide, thanks to millennia of apple cultivation in Asia and Europe, and their widespread introduction and propagation throughout the Americas during the Columbian Exchange and colonisation.
 As a result, apple desserts, including cakes, have a huge number of variations.

 Apples are also used in other cakes to add moisture and sweetness, often as a partial substitute for refined sugar.

 Varieties

 British & Irish

 Regions of Great Britain and Ireland have the ideal climate for apple growing, making apple cake a common dessert with many regional varieties throughout.
 However, it is in the traditionally agricultural West Country of England that apple cakes have been raised as culinary symbols of their counties, such as Dorset apple cake, Devonshire apple cake, and Somerset apple cake.
-They are characterised by the use of wholemeal flour and often a combination of dessert apples and Bramley apples, and are typically served warm with cream or custard, or more rarely, with cheese.
+A recipe for Dorset apple cake was first recorded in the Bridport News on 27 November 1896, and has since been voted as Dorset national dish.
+Cider cakes originate from the South West and Herefordshire, with various versions incorporating the alcoholic apple based beverage either in the cake batter or steeping the fruit inside the cake.
+The Irish apple cake is different from their English counterparts, in that slices of apple are sandwich within the sponge mixture.
+The Welsh apple cake, Tiesen Faa and can be eaten as with a cup of tea or as a dessert with custard or cream, while the Welsh Harvest cake resembles the Irish apple cake but has the addition of sultanas and cinnamon.
+On Guernsey, they have a suet based apple cake called Gâche Melée.